Mastering Work-Life Balance: A Day in the Life of a Busy Professional

 There are a few things that are not readily apparent from the weekday schedule.
 On Tuesdays and Fridays, I give myself some personal time for doctor appointments, hair, and other activities that I do not want to do in the evening or the weekends when I’m focused on my son, Giovanni.
 For instance, in the visual above, on Tuesday, I have an acupuncture appointment every other week that helps immensely with maintaining my fast-paced lifestyle.

 I’m accomplishing more in half the time in comparison to my pre-pandemic schedule.
 However, every day is a new opportunity.
 I’ve realized that if you want to be the best, you have to keep working on yourself.
 There’s always room to improve.
-When I look back at this blog a year from now, I surely hope that I have improved upon where I’m at today.
+When I look back at this blog a year from now, I surely hope that I have improved upon where I am today.